‘Incredible, adventurous man’ | Tears, laughter and love shared at Officer Jason Knox's funeral

 Houston Police Chief Art Acevedo spoke at the funeral and shared touching stories about Knox’s tenacity and dedication to his job.

 “He taught us a lesson in perseverance.
 A lesson in goal setting.
 A lesson in never giving up.
-A lesson in, if you get knocked down you dust yourself off and you get back up and you jump on the horse.”
+A lesson in, if you get knocked down you dust yourself off and you get back up and you jump on the horse," said Acevedo.

+"What hurts the most is that we lost a man who didn’t give us a spiel, he gave us his heart and he gave his soul to Jesus," said Chief Acevedo.

 Acevedo then shared a six-minute clip of Knox’s HPD interview which Knox stated he wanted to be a HPD officer so he could fly helicopters.
 At the time, the waiting list was long, but Knox said he didn’t mind putting in the time or work to get to his goal.